mrisher/smtp-sts/mta-sts.md

 a period of five minutes or longer per version ID, to avoid overwhelming resource-constrained recipients with cascading failures.

-### Policy Selection for Smart Hosts
+## Policy Selection for Smart Hosts

 When sending mail via a "smart host"--an intermediate SMTP relay rather than the message recipient's server--compliant senders MUST treat the smart host domain as the policy domain for the purposes of policy discovery and application.

-## Policy Validation
+# Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MUST validate that the recipient MX matches the `mx` pattern from the recipient domain's policy, supports STARTTLS, and offers a valid PKIX based TLS certificate.
+When sending to an MX at a domain for which the sender has a valid and non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MUST
+validate:

+1. That the recipient MX matches the `mx` pattern from the recipient domain's policy.
+2. That the recipient MX supports STARTTLS and offers a valid PKIX based TLS certificate.

+This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report only" mode MUST NOT be interpreted as delivery failures, as described in the section _Policy_ _Application_.

+## MX Matching

+When delivering mail for the Policy Domain to a recipient MX host, the sender validates the MX match against the `mx` pattern from the applied policy.
+The semantics for these patterns are those found in section 6.4 of [@!RFC6125].

+Patterns may contain a wildcard character `*` which matches any single domain name component or component fragment, though only as the leftmost component in a pattern.
+For example, `*.example.com` is a valid pattern, but `foo.*.example.com` is not.
+Given the pattern `*.example.com`, `mx1.example.com` is a valid MX host, but `1234.dhcp.example.com` is not.

+## MX Certificate Validation

-The certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
+The certificate presented by the receiving MX MUST be valid for the MX hostname and chain to a root CA that is trusted by the sending MTA.
 The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

 In the case of an "implicit" MX record (as specified in [@!RFC2821]) where no MX RR exists for the recipient domain but there is an A RR, the MX hostname is assumed to be that of the A RR and should be validated as such.

-This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report only" mode MUST NOT be interpreted as delivery failures, as described in the section _Policy_ _Application_.

-## Policy Application
+# Policy Application

 When sending to an MX at a domain for which the sender has a valid, non-expired STS policy, a sending MTA honoring SMTP MTA-STS applies the result of a policy validation one of two ways, depending on the value of the policy `mode` field:

-1. `report`: In this mode, sending MTAs merely send a report (as described in the `TLSRPT` specification (TODO: add ref)) indicating policy application failures.
+1. `report`: In this mode, sending MTAs merely send a report (as described in the TLSRPT specification (TODO: add ref)) indicating policy application failures.
 This can be used for "soft" deployments, to ensure a policy will not cause domain-wide mail delivery failures while being adopted or during infrastructure changes.